The Twelve Pathways of Integration

 Proving

-The drive to overachieve and the freedom found in letting your worth stand on its own.
+The drive to overachieve and the freedom that comes from letting your worth stand on its own.

-The impulse to measure yourself against others and the peace that comes when you remember your pace.
+The impulse to measure yourself against others and the peace in remembering your pace.

 PERSONAL SHADOWS